KwaZulu-Natal Battlefield Tour

 Voortrekker – Zulu Wars – 1836-1852

-The Dutch left the Cape Colony, dissatisfied with being subjected to British domination, looking for political self-determination.
-The Voortrekker’s headed inland, however once across the Drakensberg Mountains; the Dutch encountered the Zulus with invertible problems arising.
+Dutch descendants left the Cape Colony, dissatisfied with being subjected to British domination, looking for political self-determination.
+The Voortrekker’s headed inland, however once across the Drakensberg Mountains, they encountered the Zulus with invertible problems arising.

 Saailaager Estcourt Area 12 February 1838 – Zulu massacre of groups on Voortrekker’s after execution of Piet Retief at the Zulu royal settlement near Ulundi.